sadegh19b/timeter/README.md

 composer install --ignore-platform-reqs
 ```

-Now, switch to the project directory and run the commands.
+Now, switch to the project directory and run the command below:

 ```shell
 cp .env.example .env
 ```

-Edit the `.env` file and change `DB_HOST=mysql`
+Edit the `.env` file and change `DB_HOST=mysql` and then following the commands.

 ```shell
 ./vendor/bin/sail up -d